 I wanted to give up on baked goods.
-But I’m not one to ever really give up so I started grabbed my research on egg replacers and started testing them all out much like I had done with my other allergen free ingredients for baking.
+But I’m not one to ever really give up so I started grabbing my research on egg replacers and started testing them all out much like I had done with my other allergen free ingredients for baking.

 I tried about a dozen of the egg substitute options I found that looked like they might have potential.
 It took some trial and error to get everything “just right.”
 Some possible egg replacers were total failures so I won’t even mention them here.
 What I am sharing today are…

+Are You Looking For The Best Egg Substitute In Baking?
 9 Easy Egg Substitutes and Egg Replacer Options

 This was the first egg replacer I tried since I have made chia seed pudding before and loved it.
 A chia egg is a great substitute for eggs and offers a lot of health benefits.

 To make a chia egg, grind up chia seeds so they are a “mealy” consistency.
 Mix 1 tablespoon of ground chia seeds into 3 tablespoons of water.
 Let this dissolve for about 5 minutes.
 You are waiting for that goopy egg texture to develop.
 This will make one egg.